101zh/DOD/README.md

 ## Electrical Components

-There are two servos, a breaboard, breadboard power supply, 9V battery, and an orpheus pico.
+There are three servos, a breaboard, breadboard power supply, 9V battery, and an orpheus pico :D

 ![alt text](pictures/IMG_4682.jpeg)